COVID-19 Digital Transformation

 Unfortunately, technology vendors often focus on their product.
 They sell a widget, and expect you to rewrite your business model to fit the widget.

 That’s completely counter to the idea of right-sized transformation—and it also risks throwing away your advantages as an established manufacturer.

 “Incumbent companies have some great advantages over new competitors: paying customers, financial resources, customer and market data, and larger talent pools.
 But CEOs will have to integrate agility and innovation into their broader organizations and communicate the new ways of digital thinking while minimizing disruption to their existing businesses.
 A discovery-driven approach provides a way to address those challenges.”

 This is the key to right-sized digital transformation.
 You don’t have to blow up your business model to innovate.
 You just have to find flexible digital solutions that support your business model.

 Moving forward: FREE case study

 Want to see right-sized transformation in real life?
-Download this case study on Blount International.
+Download this case study on Oregon Tool.
 You’ll learn how this manufacturer of forestry & agricultural equipment started with Corevist Online Order Tracking, then expanded to Corevist Commerce and grew their online presence in numerous geographies around the world.